Franndev1/js-calculator/README.md

 For more info, you can check [IEEE 754](https://ieeexplore.ieee.org/document/8766229)

-It may contain some bugs but I do not have time for insect poweder.
+It may contain some bugs but I do not have time for insect powder.

+It is responsive (by nature of flexboxes) but not mobile-friendly.
+So use desktop layout for best result.